A step-by-step guide to organizing and running your own street food market or food truck event

 It’s very important to get this right as it will cover you against any claims and the costly expenses that come in the event of something going wrong.

-And depending on what country you’re in will determine what such of licences and permits you need.
+And depending on what country you’re in will determine what licenses and permits you need.

 In the UK you will need the following: